fraunhoferfokus/clm-ext-tracedata/readme.md

 This service functions as a web microservice that can be orchestrated through a gateway and as an npm package to provide functionalities to other CLM extensions.
 A microservice can build upon the classes/types/interfaces of this service to extend basic functionalities.

 ## Setup for testing the webserver
+1. The service's configuration can be customized by referring to the `.env` file.
+Within this file, the `MARIA_CONFIG` variable should be updated with the appropriate values to reflect the user's specific database settings.
+Refer to the `MARIA_CONFIG` variable in the table below to see which comma seperated value refers to which respective database setting.

-1. npm install
+2. npm install
-2. Copy .env.default to .env and overwrite needed properties
+3. Copy .env.default to .env and overwrite needed properties

 Following table gives an overview of the settings you can change through the environment variables